 WHY DO WE HAVE EMOTIONS?

 Emotions are a part of our internal guidance system.
 They tell us when we are on track and when we have deviated from the best course for our self.
 In the same way that our nerves will indicate when we are exposed to something that is harmful to us – like a hot stove, emotions get our attention when something needs to be changed.
+If we listen and make changes early on, the emotions subside.
+However, if we aren’t present enough to catch this guidance early on, we hold on to emotions that can get “buried” or more difficult to sort out.

 It is helpful to pay attention to our thoughts.
 What are the thoughts that lead me to this feeling.
 Now, I know that sounds simple, but we tend to think thoughts so often that they become a belief and we aren’t even aware of the original thought.
 You will need to do some digging on this one, but it is worth it.